safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/relay-kit.md

 # Relay Kit

-The Relay Kit uses the [relay-provider](https://github.com/safe-global/account-abstraction-sdk/tree/dev/packages/relay-provider) to allow users to pay transaction fees (gas fees) using ERC-20 tokens.

-Relaying is important because it allows you to pay transaction fees directly from Safe using either the native token or ERC-20 tokens.
+The [Relay Kit](https://github.com/safe-global/account-abstraction-sdk/tree/main/packages/relay-kit) allows to abstract users from the transaction fees payment (gas fees) allowing the use of native token or ERC-20 tokens.
+This will enable you to pay transaction fees directly from funding available in a Safe.

 ## Quickstart